aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 6. Once we have actions and targets specified we can click on the "Create Experiment" button toward the bottom of the console to create our template.

 **_Note:_** For this experiment we did not assign a stop condition, for a workshop or lab this is acceptable.
-However, it would be considered best practice to have stop conditions on your experiemnts so they dont go out of bounds.
+However, it would be considered best practice to have stop conditions on your experiments so they don't go out of bounds.
 Because we do not have a stop condition we are being asked to confirm creation of this experiment.
 Type in `create` and then hit the "Create Experiment" button again to confirm.

 {{< img "ConfirmCreate.png" "Confirm Creation" >}}